 driftKey=1/1/poll:yes.
 These events will be continually generated as you navigate around your document and take different actions:

-To begin responding to these events, first copy the entry which appears directly after the event you wish to use as a trigger.
+To begin responding to these events, first copy the entry that appears directly after the event you wish to use as a trigger.

 For example: submit a poll answer, then copy the event appearing at the bottom of your console.